 Wednesdays, September 14 to November 2, 2022, 6:30-8:30PM Pacific Time

-This Online class is suitable for both beginning and experienced meditators.
+This online course is suitable for both beginning and experienced meditators.

-Each class will consist of silent and guided meditation, chanting of the body parts and small and large group discussion.
+Each class will consist of silent and guided meditation, chanting of the body parts, and group discussions.
 These teachings and practices will help develop greater clarity, wisdom, and compassion; and foster the depth of practice.

 About the Instructor: